Nias26/RP-tmux-bar-fix/readme.md

 </p>

 ## Fork
 The meaning of this fork is to provide a Rosé-Pine tmux theme without the `status-bar` on by **default**.
-My config has the `status-bar` turned off and turned-on only when prefix is pressed.
+My config has the `status-bar` turned off and it turns on only when the prefix key is pressed.
 Having the `status-bar` on by default breaks this behaivour.
-The other things are exactly like [[rose-pine/tmux]](https://github.com/rose-pine/tmux)
+The rest of the theme is untouched [[rose-pine/tmux]](https://github.com/rose-pine/tmux)

 ## Usage